cldf-datasets/uratyp/README.md

 ### How to cite UraTyp

-> Miina et al. 2021.
-Uralic typological data sets.
+> Norvik et al. 2021.
+The Uralic typology in the light of new comprehensive data sets.
+Journal of Uralic Linguistics. (under review)

+### Funders and supporters
+Kipot ja kielet (‘Pots and languages’) project, funded by the University of Turku (2018–2020), the URKO (Uralilainen Kolmio = ‘Uralic Triangle’) project, funded by the Academy of Finland (2020–2022); The Collegium for Transdisciplinary Studies in Archeology, Genetics and Linguistics, University of Tartu (2018–)

 ### Terms of use